Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2016-01-28-how-does-a-hash-table-work/index.markdown

 Now imagine what would happen with an index of billions of entries like a search engine.
 Without some kind of hash table something bad would happen, you can do the math :)

 For the sake of keeping this Blogpost short, I won't dive into the complete code but you can download it and try it out for yourself.
 It's pretty basic and by no means the best implementation of a hash table, but I think it will help to understand how a hash table works and the underlying concept.
+There are also [downsides](https://en.wikipedia.org/wiki/Hash_table#Drawbacks) to hash tables, like collisions.
+This implementation uses [separate chaining](http://www.csl.mtu.edu/cs2321/www/newLectures/17_Hash_Tables_Collisions.html) to resolve collisions.
-Hope you liked this post, Greetings!
+Hope this helps
 Karl

 #### <a name="code" href="https://raw.githubusercontent.com/Karlheinzniebuhr/karlheinzniebuhr.github.io/master/code/hash_table.py">Download Code</a>